D. V. Hunter

-Rear Admiral D. V. Hunter (born 1917) was Sri Lankan naval officer, who served as the 7th Commander of the Sri Lankan Navy.
+Rear Admiral D. V. Hunter (born 1917) was a Sri Lankan naval officer, who served as the 7th Commander of the Sri Lankan Navy.

 Naval career

 Ceylon Naval Volunteer Force

 Hunter enlisted in the newly formed Ceylon Naval Volunteer Force (CNVF) as a signalman/gunner in the first intake of sailor on 21 October 1938.
 He was promoted to petty officer in 1941 and was commissioned as a probationary sub lieutenant in 1942 and was promoted to lieutenant in 1944.
 The CNVF was transferred to the Royal Navy, with the outbreak of World War II in the far east.
 Hunter served in all ships of the CNVF and commanded the MFV 185 as it sallied to Akyab taking part in the Burma campaign from 1944 to 1945.
 Reverting to his substantive rank at demobilization after the war, he was seconded to the Fisheries Department in 1949.

 Royal Ceylon Navy

 With the formation of the Royal Ceylon Navy in 1950, after the Navy Act was passed, Hunter transferred to a regular commission.
 In 1953, he attended several courses on Seaward Defense, Boom Defense and Salvage in the United Kingdom and was promoted to the rank of lieutenant commander.
 In 1960 he was promoted to the rank of commander and captain in 1965, undergoing training in pilot-age in Madras in 1963.
 In 1965, he was appointed commanding officer of the Volunteer Naval Force.